Arcadia-Science/toxin-facilitators/README.md

 Now we have important information across multiple files - the resulting TSV from `mmseqs`, the original venom proteins fasta file that we can get protein length and cysteine content for the hits, and the uniprot metadata for each toxin accession.
 We can get a summary file containing for each hit the protein length, cysteine content, important hit information to each cluster (including alignment length, sequence identity, evalue, and bit score) along with the metadata for each accession (the long description) into one file with:

-`python3 scripts/parse_mmseqs_results.py uniprot-vs-venom-proteins-results.tsv all_venom_proteins.fasta dbs/uniprot-toxin-proteins-metadata.tsv uniprot-vs-venom-proteins-summaries.tsv`.
+`python3 scripts/parse_mmseqs_results.py uniprot-vs-venom-proteins-results.tsv all_venom_tick_proteins.fasta dbs/uniprot-toxin-proteins-metadata.tsv uniprot-vs-venom-proteins-summaries.tsv`.

-This summary file is in the `results/2023-04-13-clustering-results` directory.
-The notebook `notebooks/toxin_clusters_summary_report.Rmd` was used to analyze the cluster results and show to the Strike team.
+This summary file is in the `results/2023-06-15-exhaustive-clustering-results` directory.

 ### Run against human proteins
 The same procedure as above was run for a set of human proteins from Uniprot and searched against the representative toxin sequences by making an mmseqs database of the Uniprot human proteins and searching with default parameters.
 This will help to serve as a way to inform what thresholds we should be using for filtering bad hits and if there are things in the human proteome that are homologous to toxin proteins but don't quite serve a "toxic" function, such as hyaluronidases.

 ## Identification of protein length-outliers
 The cluster results from the above mmseqs search are further refered to as toxin-clusters'.
 Each cluster is characterized by a single toxin protein from the curated Uniprot database (refered to as the cluster reference toxin) and contains any venom protein that matched against the cluster reference toxin.
 Thus, we expect proteins from the same cluster to have the toxin domain and be of comparable size.
 Here, we want to identify length-outliers (but only longer proteins) in each cluster.
-The custom R script `Length-outliers-search.R` utilizes the file previously generated summary filr `uniprot-vs-all-venom-tick-proteins-summaries.tsv` and the curated Uniprot Venom proteins and Toxins database metadata file `Uniprot_Cluster_Info.csv` to generate the list of venom proteins that corresponds to our length-outlier definition (see below): `Venomproteins_ticks_toxins_outliers_20230428.csv`.
+The custom R script `Length-outliers-search.R` utilizes the file previously generated summary file `2023-06-15-updated-uniprot-vs-venom-tick-proteins-summaries.tsv` and the curated Uniprot Venom proteins and Toxins database metadata file `Uniprot_Cluster_Info.csv` to generate the list of venom proteins that corresponds to our length-outlier definition (see below): `Venomproteins_ticks_toxins_outliers_June2023.csv`.
 The script relies on the R packages: `tiyverse`, `ggpubr`, and `plotly`.

 To identify the proteins that are length-outliers:
 1. Keep only one cluster hit per venom protein.
 If a venom protein was assigned to multiple clusters (ie had multiple hits in the curated Uniprot database), we only keep the hit that is associated with the lowest e-value.